 The famous Story of Raksha Bandhan

 One of the famous stories of Rakshabandhan from history is of Krishna and Draupadi.
-Once, Krishna’s finger got cut during the fight with Shishupal (an evil king).
+Once, Krishna’s finger got cut during a fight with Shishupal (an evil king).
 At that time Draupadi immediately tore off her sari and wrapped it on Krishna’s finger.
 Due to this sisterly loving act, Krishna promised to rescue her from any difficulty.

 Nowadays everyone remains busy with their work, but festivals like Raksha Bandhan bring family members and spread happiness and merriment.

-10 lines on Raksha Bandhan Essay for Kids
+10 lines Essay on Raksha Bandhan for Kids